Type: Capital Improvement Project

 MWMO staff spent several years working with the City of Minneapolis and the Downtown Improvement District (DID) to identify opportunities to install green infrastructure on downtown city streets.
 After evaluating several potential projects, the partners chose the South 8th Street reconstruction to serve as a pilot.
 As part of the project, the city reduced the width of the vehicle lanes and widened the sidewalks, pulling the curb-line out into the roadway and creating boulevard space that was generally free from private utility conflicts.
 This made it possible to install stormwater planters without impacting pedestrian needs.

-The infrastructure is located in city right-of-way (just behind the curb-line) and captures and treats runoff from the street, along with the alleys and sidewalks that drain to it.
+The infrastructure is located in city right-of-way (just behind the curb-line) and captures and treats runoff from the street, along with the alleys and sidewalks that drain to it (a total of 0.67 acres).
 The design includes five stormwater planters (four to six cells in each) with 2 feet of custom infiltration planting soils, 4 inches of shredded hardwood mulch, and a 1-foot water storage depth to allow for temporary pooling and drawdown within 48 hours.
 Each of the planters contains Accolade Elm, London Plane Tree, or Swamp White Oak trees (two trees per planter) and a few species of native sedges.
 The intention is for the sedges to colonize and fill the planting areas, creating a uniform look and making it easy to tell when there are invading weeds to remove.
 It is estimated that the planters will remove more than 200 pounds of total suspended solids and 1 pound of total phosphorus each year.

 The project helps further DID’s goal of adding green spaces downtown to soften its largely hardscape environment, promoting wayfinding, and making the streets feel more human in scale.
 One of the ways this project helps accomplish that goal is by planting trees in large “planters” rather than a more traditional 5-foot-by-5-foot opening in the sidewalk.
 This also matches up with the Minneapolis Park and Recreation Board Forestry Department’s goals of helping provide better soils (and more of them) in order to grow larger, healthier trees.